Science, technology, engineering, and mathematics: STEM Education Coalition

-The Science, Technology, Engineering, and Mathematics (STEM) Education Coalition works to support STEM programs for teachers and students at the U. S. Department of Education, the National Science Foundation, and other agencies that offer STEM-related programs.
+The Science, Technology, Engineering, and Mathematics (STEM) Education Coalition works to support STEM programs for teachers and students at the U.S. Department of Education, the National Science Foundation, and other agencies that offer STEM-related programs.
 Activity of the STEM Coalition seems to have slowed since September 2008.

+Founded in 2001, STEM.org Educational Research™ is a private organization that operates a global trustmark framework for STEM education.
+Its credentialing system, which includes distinctions for educational programs, products, and professionals, is used to verify STEM authenticity and quality in over 80 countries.

 Scouting

-In 2012, the Boy Scouts of America began handing out awards, titled NOVA and SUPERNOVA, for completing specific requirements appropriate to scouts' program level in each of the four main STEM areas.
+In 2012, the Boy Scouts of America began handing out awards, titled NOVA and SUPERNOVA, for completing specific requirements appropriate to the scouts' program level in each of the four main STEM areas.
 The Girl Scouts of the USA has similarly incorporated STEM into their program through the introduction of merit badges such as "Naturalist" and "Digital Art".

-SAE is an international organization, solutions'provider specialized on supporting education, award and scholarship programs for STEM matters, from pre-K to the college degree.
-It also promotes scientific and technologic innovation.
+SAE is an international organization, and provider specializing in supporting education, award, and scholarship programs for STEM matters, from pre-K to college degrees.
+It also promotes scientific and technological innovation.

 Department of Defense programs

-The eCybermission is a free, web-based science, mathematics and technology competition for students in grades six through nine sponsored by the U.S. Army.
+eCybermission is a free, web-based science, mathematics, and technology competition for students in grades six through nine sponsored by the U.S. Army.
 Each webinar is focused on a different step of the scientific method and is presented by an experienced eCybermission CyberGuide.
-CyberGuides are military and civilian volunteers with a strong background in STEM and STEM education, who are able to provide insight into science, technology, engineering, and mathematics to students and team advisers.
+CyberGuides are military and civilian volunteers with a strong background in STEM and STEM education, who can provide insight into science, technology, engineering, and mathematics to students and team advisers.

 STARBASE is an educational program, sponsored by the Office of the Assistant Secretary of Defense for Reserve Affairs.
-Students interact with military personnel to explore careers and make connections with the "real world."
-The program provides students with 20–25 hours of experience at National Guard, Navy, Marines, Air Force Reserve and Air Force bases across the nation.
+Students interact with military personnel to explore careers and make connections with the "real world".
+The program provides students with 20–25 hours of experience at the National Guard, Navy, Marines, Air Force Reserve, and Air Force bases across the nation.

 SeaPerch is an underwater robotics program that trains teachers to teach their students how to build an underwater remotely operated vehicle (ROV) in an in-school or out-of-school setting.
 Students build the ROV from a kit composed of low-cost, easily accessible parts, following a curriculum that teaches basic engineering and science concepts with a marine engineering theme.